hanhonglei/Course_OOPGames/README.md

 };
 ```

 2. Const object can only call const functions, even the object is some function's parameter. like the example below, the problem is `rhs` is declared as const, but `getData()` isn't, so it could be modifying rhs when you call it even though rhs is supposedly const.
 As `getData()` is an accessor, it should be const too.
+More information can be found [here](https://stackoverflow.com/questions/2660400/copy-constructors-and-calling-functions).

 ```
 class A {